 Keep in mind that you don’t just have to sell physical products.
 Many bloggers opt to sell digital goods as well.

-Here are some options for the kinds of items you can sell:
+Here are some options to get brainstorming for the kinds of items you can sell:

 Webinars and virtual events or meet ups